 In contrast, a premium or more advanced hearing aid responds automatically to changes in the listener’s environment, making changes based on the signals being detected by the hearing aid.
 The hearing aid wearer is not required to make any manual changes.
 As the level of the technology increases in hearing aids, so do the availability of advanced features.

-Hearing aids are available in many different sizes and styles thanks to advancements in digital technology and miniaturization of the internal components.
+Hearing aids are available in many different sizes and styles–thanks to advancements in digital technology and the miniaturization of the internal components.
 Many of today’s hearing aids are considered sleek, compact, and innovative–offering solutions to a wide range of hearing aid wearers.
-Your Audiologist will recommend the style of hearing aid that is most appropriate for you based on your hearing loss type and severity, ear anatomy, lifestyle and dexterity.
+Your Audiologist will recommend the style of hearing aid that is most appropriate for you based on your hearing loss type and severity, ear anatomy, lifestyle, and dexterity.

-The Hearing Center at Eye Consultants of Atlanta offers various hearing aid styles, including:
+The Hearing Center at Eye Consultants of Atlanta Offers Various Hearing Aid Styles:

 This list is not exclusive and other manufacturers may be available.
 Please discuss your options with your audiologist.

 The best type of hearing aid depends on the type and severity of your hearing loss and your lifestyle.
 It is most important that the device you select accommodates your listening needs.
-Your audiologist will discuss hearing aid options in depth, including:
+Your audiologist will discuss hearing aid options in depth:

 When you purchase a hearing aid at Eye Consultants of Atlanta Hearing Center, your audiologist will provide support throughout the hearing aid wearing process.
 You will learn how to care for and use your hearing aids to receive optimal benefit before leaving the office with your new hearing aids.

-Success with hearing aids is heavily impacted by the follow-up services that your audiologist provides.
-Not only do you receive a hearing aid trial to insure that you can adjust to the use of hearing aids, you receive our personal commitment to help you maximize the benefit you receive from your devices.
-We believe that properly fit hearing aids can truly improve your hearing so you can keep enjoying all aspects of your life.
+Success with hearing aids is heavily affected by the follow-up services your audiologist provides.
+Not only do you receive a hearing aid trial to ensure you can adjust to the use of hearing aids, you receive our personal commitment to help you maximize the benefit you receive from your devices.
+We believe properly fitted hearing aids can truly improve your hearing, so you can keep enjoying all aspects of your life.